Employee Termination- Meaning, Types, Causes, Steps, Letter

-One of the many awkward conversations for an HR Manager is while having to give a bad news.
-In the peak of this list stands Employee Termination.
+One of the many awkward conversations for an HR Manager is giving a piece of bad news.
+At the peak of this list stands Employee Termination.
 This is the case because termination is the worst-case scenario for every worker.

 It means a sudden loss of employment that is bound to cause a frenzy in workers' minds.
 So, as an HR, you must handle this delicate situation as gently as possible.
 To do this, here's a piece that will take you through all the basics you need to know about managing employee termination.